-The collaborative effort between partners, ICC consultants and SAP Mobile Apps Partner Center reps really begins here.
+The collaborative effort between partners and ICC consultants really begins here.

 The role of ICC is to certify solutions that integrate with SAP from a business process and a technical point of view by facilitating seamless integration, ensuring quality and promoting tested enterprise-class apps, all of which is well-suited for the SAP Store - a curated environment focused on providing quality content.